 Brizy also offers an auto-save feature that stores variations of your page over time.
 As you work and redesign your pages, Brizy saves your previous versions in case you need to return to those layouts again.
 This makes it easier for your team to test your page layouts and ensure you're creating the most user-friendly design.

-WPBakery makes one of the most popular page builder options on the market, and specializes in creating pages with detailed, complicated layouts.
+WPBakery makes one of the most popular page builder options on the market, largely because many WordPress themes are built around the plugin.
+WPBakery specializes in creating pages with detailed, complicated layouts.
 This plugin fits with any WordPress theme you choose, and allows for quick and easy page construction with an exclusive template library, grid builder, and mobile-ready responsive design.

 While the WPBakery builder includes many features out of the box, another key selling point is the flexibility and quantity of add-ons: WPBakery also authors hundreds of tools that can be easily integrated into your existing site and add virtually endless functionality options.